AnduroProject/alys/README.md

 ```
 </details>

-## Running an Alice Network
+## Running an Alys Network

-Above, we show how to run Alice with a single node and a single federation member.
+Above, we show how to run Alys with a single node and a single federation member.
 The dev setup is meant for ease of testing without having to set various parameters.
-For operating an Alice network with multiple federation members, we need to take more steps.
+For operating an Alys network with multiple federation members, we need to take more steps.

-We will now run an Alice network with three federation members where each member will run a geth and Alice consensus client and share a Bitcoin node.
+We will now run an Alys network with three federation members where each member will run a geth and Alys consensus client and share a Bitcoin node.

 In practice, each federation member will run their own Bitcoin node.

 ### Keys

-Each Alice node will require two keys:
+Each Alys node will require two keys:

 - A Bitcoin key to participate in generating a deposit address on peg-in and to sign peg-out transactions.
 - An Aura key to sign blocks.